jakobo/botscripten/README.md

     },
     // ...
   ],
-  passages: [
-    {
+  passages: {
     // A collection of passages in the following format...
+    // pid is the passage's numeric ID
+    [pid]: {
       pid: null, // The passage's numeric ID
       name: "", // The passage name
       tags: [], // An array of tags for this passage